Complex nonlinear sigma model: Introduction

 In this work, we develop a perturbative renormalization-group description of nonlinear sigma models with complexified coupling constants across the tenfold symmetry classes of target manifolds.
 Building on established beta functions, we analytically continue the coupling into the complex plane and systematically investigate the resulting flows, fixed points, and scaling dimensions in one, two, and three dimensions.
 We show that complex fixed points emerge generically as complex-conjugate pairs and that the associated universal data, such as scaling dimensions and critical exponents, become genuinely complex.
 This complex universality is directly reflected in the spiral structure of the renormalization-group flows, with no analogs in conventional nonlinear sigma models with real couplings.
 Going beyond the local analysis near fixed points, we further elucidate the global phase structures in the complex-coupling plane and identify both continuous and discontinuous phase transitions.

 Overall, our results provide characterization of phase structure and criticality in field theory with complexified couplings, establishing complex nonlinear sigma models as a broadly applicable framework for nonunitary critical phenomena in open quantum many-body systems.
+Our results therefore extend the scope of complexified field theory beyond the few examples previously studied, such as the non-Hermitian Potts model, and provide useful guidance for constructing and interpreting microscopic non-Hermitian lattice models that realize complex criticality.
 While our analysis is based on the finite-order perturbative renormalization group, several qualitative features are robust, such as the generic emergence of complex-conjugate fixed points and the associated spiral renormalization-group flows governed by complex scaling dimensions.

 The rest of this work is organized as follows.
 In Sec.~\ref{sec: On}, we study in detail the perturbative renormalization group of the $\mathrm{O} \left( N \right)$ nonlinear sigma model with complex couplings as an illustrative case.
 We characterize the complex fixed points and scaling dimensions induced by complexification, and reveal the global phase structures in one, two, and three dimensions.
 In Sec.~\ref{sec: other}, we systematically extend this analysis to the remaining nine symmetric spaces of the complex nonlinear sigma models.
 Finally, in Sec.~\ref{sec: conclusion}, we conclude this work with several outlooks.